JTzLinux/WP-AutoInstaller/README.md

 ## Note

+I'm currently make an major change to make it more reliable that takes more time

 I shall archive this rep until I got the time again to work on this script again updates will continue on in the future

 ## Disclaimer